Kuree/blog/_posts/2017-09-03-typescript-io-library.md

 ---
-published: false
+layout: post
+title: A IO Library for Typescript
+tags: web
 ---
-## A IO Library for Typescript

 ### TL;DR
 This is a endianess-aware binary reader and writer for Typescript.
 You can use it to read arbitrary binary files in browser.
 You can see the live demo [here](https://keyizhang.com/ts-sims4) and a simple example [here](#usage).